jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/users/users.rst

 1. Navigate to https://platform_address_here/admin/users
 2. Click the "Create user" button and select "Create user" option from the menu
-3. Fill in all fields on the user creation form.
+3. Fill in all fields on the user creation form (phone number can be optional based on the instance configuration).
 Also you can choose should a personal mailbox be created for this user

 .. image:: pic_users/createUserModal.png
-   :width: 400
+   :width: 600
    :align: center

 4. Click the "Create" button